ibm-cloud-docs/apps/secapps.md

 ## Creating a certificate signing request
 {: #create_csr}

 Before you can upload the SSL certificates to which you’re entitled with {{site.data.keyword.cloud}}, you must create a certificate signing request (CSR) on your server.
 A CSR is a message that is sent to a certificate authority to request the signing of a public key and associated information.
 Most commonly, CSRs are in PKCS #10 format.
-The CSR includes a public key, and a common name, organization, city, state, country, and email.
+The CSR includes a public key, a common name, organization, city, state, country, and email.
 SSL certificate requests are accepted only with a CSR key length of 2048 bits.

 The methods for creating a CSR vary depending on your operating system.
 The following example shows how to create a CSR by using [the OpenSSL command-line tool](https://www.openssl.org/){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon"):